 How to make healthier breakfasts despite the morning rush?

 Breakfast is the most important meal of the day, but when you have hit the snooze button one too many times and are running late for work, whoever has time for that, right?
-With the hustle and bustle of the morning grind, many resort to getting fast food or skipping breakfast entirely, not knowing the health consequences that doing so does to your body.
+With the hustle and bustle of the morning grind, many resorts to getting fast food or skipping breakfast entirely, not knowing the health consequences that doing so does to your body.

 If you are one of those who are too familiar with the “morning madness,” don’t fret.
 There are still a lot of ways that you can make breakfast possible—and make a healthy one at that!